Kicking off the conversation at the Takutai Kāpiti: Climate change and our coast Summit 2020

-The Kāpiti coastline is approximately 40km long.
+The Kāpiti coastline is approximately 38km long.
 As well as being the location for significant urban development, our beautiful beaches are an important community asset with many unique characteristics and natural qualities.

-We’ve established a coastal adaptation project to help guide our response, as a community, to the impacts of changing weather patterns on our environment, people and the way we behave.
+We’ve established the Takutai Kāpiti: Our community-led coastal adaptation project to help guide our response, as a community, to the impacts of changing weather patterns on our environment, people and the way we behave.

 Using a community-led approach, we’re bringing together a range of voices, recognising the values and knowledge of our indigenous people, to share information and develop solutions for adapting to coming change.

 We’d love you to get involved and hear what you have to say.